boshmoq/boshmoq/README.md

 <br/>

 <p>
   Hello There! <em><b> I'm AbuBakr Gulomov </b></em>, a "Digital Craftsman".
 I build, craft and code things for fun.
 This GitHub is just where I put the stuff I am learning, building or messing around with.
+Now I'm working at some little and fun projects to put in practice my knowledge about JavaScript, React, Bootstrap and more.
 </p>